carlomilanesi/rs-measures/docs/Tutorial.md

 Though, it is not recommended for production use, for the following reasons:
 * Such large file increases your code base.
 * Such large file increases compilation time.
-* Such file use words or output prefix you don't like.
+* Such file uses words or output suffix you may dislike.
 For example, if you prefer, you could replace `Length` with `Space`, or `Metre` with `Meter`, or `" m"` with `" [m]"`.
-* Such files have names which conflicts with some names used in your project.
+* Such files have names which conflicts with some names already used in your project.
 * Such files miss some properties or units or relations you may need.

 Therefore, the suggested procedure for production code is the following one:
 * Create your own file `units.rs` for your project.
-* Add as its first statement `rs_measures::define_measure_1d! {}`, replacing `1` with `2` or `3` in case you work in a plane or in the 3D space.
+* Add as its first statement `rs_measures::define_1d! {}`, possibly replacing `1d` with `1d_and_directions`, `1d_2d`, `1d_3d`, or `1d_2d_3d`, in case you need the types defined by such macros.
 * Search the provided example file for the properties, the units, and the relations you need, or the ones most similar to what you need.
 Copy and paste them into your own file.
 * Edit your file according to your needs.

 To create a property means simply to define an empty `struct` with the desired name.
 For example: `pub struct Information;`.
+If you need to define 2D or 3D measures having units of such a property, specify that it is a vector property, by implementing the empty trait `VectorProperty`.

-To create a unit for a property you first should decide, in case there will several units for that property, which is the base unit.
+To create a unit for a property, first you should decide, in case there will several units for that property, which of them is the base unit.
 For example, if you want to create the units `Bit` and `Byte` for property `Information`, you must decide which of them will be the base unit for you project, and which the derived one.

 And then use the macro `define_units_relation!` to define possible relationship between units, preceded by this statement:
 ```rust